stitakis/jagu/README.md

 ./gradlew itest
 ```

-This will trigger the following step:
+This will trigger the following steps:

-1. The folder out will be created (it content will be removed if exists)
+1. The folder out will be cleane, its content will.
-2. A git "remote-bare-repo" will be created
+2. A git "remote-bare-repo" will be created in the out folder.
-3. A jar file named "service_v0_1.jar" and a properties file named "classpath.txt" will be pushed to the git "remote-bare-repo"
+3. A jar file named "service_v0_1.jar" and a properties file named "classpath.txt" will be pushed to the git "remote-bare-repo".
-4. In a separate thread a java fx application will be started and will do the following:
+4. In a separate thread a java fx application will be started.
+It will do the following:
     4.1.
-It will clone the "remote-bare-repo" into a "local-repo".
+It will clone the "remote-bare-repo" into a "local-repo" in the out folder.
     4.2.
-After that it will read the property "classpath" from the file "classpath.txt".
-This is a file that have a property with a list of all jars to be dinamically loaded.
+After that, it will read the property "classpath" from the file "classpath.txt".
+This is a file that have a property with a list of all jars that will be loaded.
 The listed jars are available in the "local-repo".
     4.3.
 It will create an instance at runtime of the class Service using the jar file list to setup the classloader.
+    4.4.
+The version attribute of Service class will be displayed.
+At this point it will be version 0.1.
-5. After that, a new jar and classpath file will be pushed to the "remote-bare-repo".
+5. After that, a new service jar, this time "service_v0_2.jar" and a new version of classpath file will be pushed to the "remote-bare-repo".
-6. In the java fx application, a timer running in background will recognize that the "remote-bare-repo" was updated (because "local-repo" will be behind the remote one) and will activate the "update" button.
+6. In the java fx application, a timer running in background will recognize that the "remote-bare-repo" was updated , because "local-repo" will be behind the remote one, and will activate the "update" button.
 7. By pressing the update button the "local-repo" will pull the changes from remote and will dinamically load the service class using the classpath property from the new version of the file "classpath.txt".
+At this point the displayed service version  will be version 0.2.

 Thats all.
 This demostrates how to use git repositories to distribute updates to java applications.